Preserving Narikala as a National Treasure

 It is not the first time that this jewel has been preserved.
 The area is already under the watch of small institutions, but they lack the reverence and service that a Georgian Castle deserves.
 Litter still tarnishes the courtyards and battlements of this castle, and many visitors enter it unaware of its rich history.
 In light of this, it is more than appropriate to create a Narikala Historic Park Service.

-has a close ally that can serve as a model for inspiration.
-The National Park Service maintains many National Military Parks.
+Georgia has a close ally that can serve as a model for inspiration.
+The United States National Park Service maintains many National Military Parks.
 The oldest is the Chickamauga & Chattanooga National Military Park.
 This historic battlefield preserve was founded in 1890 and offers a variety of services and events to the public.

-It is located in the historic southwest region of America and is a large area that preserves the site of the Battle of Chickamauga, which was fought between September 18th and 20th,1863.
-The battle between Federal forces and Confederate was one of the biggest fought in the five-year conflict.
-The three days of heavy combat in forests and farmland led to the retreat of Federal forces and one of the highest death tolls in soil.
+It is located in the historic southwest region of and is a large area that preserves the site of the Battle of Chickamauga, which was fought between September 18th and 20th,1863.
+The battle between Federal forces and Confederate troops was one of the biggest fought in the five-year conflict.
+The three days of heavy combat in forests and farmland led to the retreat of Federal forces and one of the highest death tolls in American soil.

 The location offers a wealth information to its visitors.
 From battlefield markers, monuments that show the progression of the units during battles, to Living History demonstrations where volunteers are outfitted in period clothing and weapons and perform maneuvers and firing exercises.
 Narikala is no exception.